-$\mathbf{\hat{b}}$ Note that the vehicle must be in or near the field for boundaries and related information to appear on the screen.
+Note: The vehicle must be in or near the field for boundaries and related information to appear on the screen.

-1. Select Field Menu / Select Field.

-2. Select the required client, farm and field, then confirm.

-Select Field

-R CLARK 1

-AL CLARK FARM

-Fields:

-^

-J FIRST SECOND

-l

-l

-l

-l

-l

-~ l

-💊 🖃 🗙 🗸

-3. To import field information from a USB, select USB

-4. To select the nearest field, select Nearest Field

-The current GPS position is used.
-This will only work if the nearby fields have boundaries created.

-5. Confirm field selections.
+- 1. Select Field Menu - / Select Field - 2.
+Select the required client, farm and field, then confirm. - 3.
+To import field information from a USB, select USB - 4.
+To select the nearest field, select Nearest FieldThe current GPS position is used.
+This will only work if the nearby fields have boundaries created. - 5.
+Confirm field selections.

-To change any of these settings after they have been confirmed, refer to Inventory Manager, page 211.
+Note: To change any of these settings after they have been confirmed, refer to Inventory Manager, page 171.